YanjieZe/3D-Diffusion-Policy/README.md

     ```bash
     bash scripts/train_policy.sh dp3 adroit_hammer_pointcloud 0112 0 0
     ```
     This will train a DP3 policy on the `hammer` task in Adroit environment using point cloud modality.
-By default we do not save the ckpt (optional in the script).
+By default we **save** the ckpt (optional in the script).

 3. Evaluate a saved policy or use it for inference.
-For example:
+Please set  For example:
     ```bash
     bash scripts/eval_policy.sh dp3 adroit_hammer_pointcloud 0112 0 0
     ```